Male agent discussing to a couple about insurance

 Can Medicare be both primary and secondary?

 Yes, Medicare can be both a primary and secondary insurer.
-This will depend entirely on your age, employment status, or your spouse’s group health plan.
+This depends entirely on your age, employment status, or spouse’s group health plan.
 Typically, Medicare is your primary payer, even if you have retiree insurance.
 Also, they may give a conditional payment when Medicare acts as secondary insurance.

 What is secondary vs supplemental insurance?

 Secondary insurance is a separate health plan that is employer-sponsored.
-With two coverage plans, a coordination of benefits will occur to decide which insurance company pays first.
+With two coverage plans, benefits are coordinated to decide which insurance company pays first.
 For example, your secondary insurance may help pay for prescription drug coverage.
 Supplemental Insurance, like Medigap, is meant to help pay for expenses not fully covered by the primary payer.

 Can you bill a patient with Medicare Secondary?